google-research/google-research/kws_streaming/README.md

 All states are received as inputs and after update are returned as output state

 ### Further information
-A paper about this work is work in progress.
+A paper about this work is in progress.
 All experiments on KWS models presented in this paper can be reproduced by following the steps described in `kws_streaming/experiments/kws_experiments.txt`.